tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 ## Maintenance window anomalies and patterns

-Over time, a baseline for maintenance activity at Stedin becomes apparent.
+Over time, a baseline for maintenance activity becomes apparent.
 The number of maintenance activities per month, the typical duration, the affected equipment classes, and the personnel involved all follow patterns.
 Anomalies in these patterns are forensic clues.